tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 8 - Hierarchy.md

 ##### Bad example 1:

 Everything is green and black. everything is trying to "scream" at me.
+Not sure where to look at first.

 ![[Pasted image 20240919141953.png]]